samthepacman/samthepacman/README.md

 - Terminal Emulator : Gnome term -> Konsole -> Termite -> Urxvt -> UrxvtCD -> Alacritty -> Kitty -> Termonad -> Sterm ( Manjaro) -> St ( RightNow )

 ****

- ***The ethics I follow***

-- Do one thing and do it right
-- Always customise a something to your needs
-- Never expect friendliness if you need efficiency